World Tourism Network Bangladesh Chapter Leadership & Focus

-- The World Tourism Network announced the formation of its Bangladesh Interest Group / Chapter under the leadership of HM Hakim Ali
+- The World Tourism Network announced the formation of its Bangladesh Interest Group/Chapter under the leadership of HM Hakim Ali.

 - With interest groups, the World Tourism Network (WTN) provides its members with a strong local voice, while at the same time including this local voice to a global platform.

+- WTN started the rebuilding.travel discussion in March 2020 and has been growing as a private public partnership representing many medium to small size businesses in 127 countries.

 Bangladesh, to the East of India on the Bay of Bengal, is a South Asian country marked by lush greenery and many waterways.
 Its Padma (Ganges), Meghna, and Jamuna rivers create fertile plains, and travel by boat is common.
-On the southern coast, the Sundarbans, an enormous mangrove forest shared with Eastern India, is home to the royal Bengal tiger.
+On the southern coast, the Sundarbans, an enormous mangrove forest shared with Eastern India, is home to the Royal Bengal tiger.

-Until the outbreak of COVID- 19 in March 2020, Tourism has been a dynamic and one of the most profitable sectors for the world economy as well as for many developing countries like Bangladesh.
+Until the outbreak of COVID-19 in March 2020, tourism has been a dynamic and one of the most profitable sectors for the world economy as well as for many developing countries like Bangladesh.

 Bangladesh has many natural, cultural, historical, archeological, religious, and man-made tourist destinations.
-By visiting this country one can get the opportunity to know about the tribal people, their unique culture, traditions, food habits, wildlife of various species and also can enjoy diversified tourism-related activities like water skiing, river cruising, hiking, rowing, yachting, kidding, sea bathing etc.
+By visiting this country, one has the opportunity to get to know the tribal people and their unique culture, traditions, foods, and wildlife of various species.
+Tourists can also enjoy diversified tourism-related activities like water skiing, river cruising, hiking, rowing, yachting, sea bathing, etc.

 The tourism industry is considered a growing industry for many developing countries.
-It plays a significant role directly and indirectly in the GDP growth rate of Bangladesh by creating new employment opportunities for both males and females, alleviating poverty, enhancing local community participation, earning foreign currency via foreign tourists, improving the economic standards of locals, making people economically and socially stable.
+It plays a significant role directly and indirectly in the GDP growth rate of Bangladesh by creating new employment opportunities for both males and females, alleviating poverty, enhancing local community participation, earning foreign currency via foreign tourists, improving the economic standards of locals, and making people economically and socially stable.

-World Tourism Network is the long-overdue voice of small and medium-size travel and tourism businesses around the world.
-By uniting efforts, WTN brings to the forefront the needs and aspirations of small and medium-sized businesses and their Stakeholders.
+World Tourism Network is the long-overdue voice of small- and medium-size travel and tourism businesses around the world.
+By uniting efforts, WTN brings to the forefront the needs and aspirations of small- and medium-sized businesses and their stakeholders.

-WTN Chairman Juergen Steinmetz said: “Having traveled to Bangladesh I have seen the potential of the travel and tourism industry and understand the economic impact on that country.
-We hope our new interest group, and Mr. Ali as a leader will make a big difference in maneuvering the tourism industry in Bangladesh through the storm of COVID-19.
+WTN Chairman Juergen Steinmetz said: “Having traveled to Bangladesh, I have seen the potential of the travel and tourism industry and understand the economic impact on that country.
+We hope our new interest group, and Mr. Ali as a leader, will make a big difference in maneuvering the tourism industry in Bangladesh through the storm of COVID-19.

-Medium to small size businesses play a leading and essential role in Bangladesh, and WTN is ready to stay for the interest of this group shoulder to shoulder with Mr. Ali and his excellent committee of Bangladesh travel and tourism leaders.”
+Medium- to small-size businesses play a leading and essential role in Bangladesh, and WTN is ready to stay for the interest of this group shoulder to shoulder with Mr. Ali and his excellent committee of Bangladesh travel and tourism leaders.”

 WTN Bangladesh Chapter President HM Hakim Ali, who is also the owner of Hotel Agrabad Ltd, announced his committee consisting of 13 members